JerryGreenough/Delaunay-Meshing-Videos/README.md

 nodeList = [[0.0, 0.0], [2.0, 0.0], [1.0, 3.0], [0.5, 2.5], [-0.3, 1.9], [-0.3, 0.4]]

-# Specify the file that should contain the .mp4 video as well as how large the video should be.
+# Specify the file that should contain the .mp4 video as well as how large the size of each
+frame of the video should be.

 fpath = ".\m6.mp4"
 m6.vplot_init(fpath, figsize=(6,6))  # Initialize the frame-grabbing functionality.